Housing for Kids

 We are dedicated to providing stable homes for public school students of Monterey County.
-With your support, we can break the cycle of homelessness by covering upfront rental costs to ensure that every child has a safe place to call home so they can thrive in school and beyond.
+With your support, we can work towards breaking the cycle of homelessness by covering upfront rental costs and providing emergency assistance to ensure that every child has a safe place to call home so they can thrive in school and beyond.
 Join us in making a lasting impact on homeless children's lives today.

 arrow left